JordanSantiagoYT/Mods-for-JS-Engine/README.md

 If you want to use any of these charts, you have permission to HOWEVER you MUST give me credit.

-**If you have an issue with JS Engine, please report it at JordanSantiagoYT/FNF-PsychEngine-NoBotplayLag/issues and not here!!**
+**If you have an issue with JS Engine, please report it at [the JS Engine issue page](https://github.com/JordanSantiagoYT/FNF-JS-Engine/issues) and not here!!**